Brexit

 You can find translated documents explaining the process in various languages on GOV.UK.

-- apply to the EU Settlement Scheme, the deadline for applications is 30 June 2021
+the deadline for you to apply is after 30 June 2021

 Prepare your business for Brexit